Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Evaluation

-As detailed in Table~\ref{tab:Mini_result}, the proposed method is compared with baselines including classic methods and more recent methods.
-It can be seen that our method achieves state-of-the-art results in all three tasks with different embedding networks on \textit{MiniImageNet} dataset.
-For 1-shot 5-way test, based on ResNet12 embedding network, our approach achieves $6.87\%$ and $2.17\%$ improvement over ProtoNet$^{+}$ and MTL~\cite{sun2019meta_mtl} respectively.
-The former is an amended variant of ProtoNet~\cite{snell2017prototypical_net} using pre-trained network as embedding network for a fair comparison.
-The later is a more recent work.
-For 5-shot 5-way test, we observe a similar accuracy improvement of $4.83\%$ over ProtoNet$^{+}$.
-Note that our method also yields a margin of increment over the current state-of-the-art approach LEO~\cite{rusu2018LEO}, which applies a 28-layer wide residual network.
-Furthermore, we see that the performance of the proposed method is better while receiving more images(shots) as input.
-For example, our accuracy is $79.03\%$ in 5-shot 5-way test against $63.37\%$ for 1-shot 5-way.
-This is because more samples per-class provide more information to our network, thus further improve the descriptiveness of the learned aggregated class descriptor.
-Moreover, as shown in Table~\ref{tab:Mini_result}, most of the existing methods apply a 12-layer residual network~\cite{he2016residual} or a 4 Conv blocks network for feature embedding.
-Some of them even apply a deeper feature embedding network with much more parameters to train, such as ResNet-50 used by Sel-Jig~\cite{chen2019aug_few_shot}, ResNet-34 used by Discriminative k-shot~\cite{bauer2017discriminative_k_shot}, and a 28-layer wide residual network used by both LEO~\cite{rusu2018LEO} and Qiao-WRN~\cite{qiao2018few_shot_activations}.
-Even so, our method still achieves better performance applying a simpler embedding network with 30\% less parameters comparing to state-of-the-art method LEO.
+As detailed in Table~\ref{tab:Mini_result}, the proposed method is compared with models including classic methods and recent methods under two tasks (5-way 1-shot, 5-way 5-shot) on two datasets (\textit{MiniImageNet} and \textit{TieredImageNet}).
+It can be seen that our method achieves state-of-the-art results.
+In particular, our method yields a margin of increment over the current state-of-the-art approach LEO~\cite{rusu2018LEO} under WRN embedding network in all tasks on two datasets.
+For example, in \textit{TieredImageNet}, the results in two tasks from our method and LEO are 69.82\% vs. 66.33\% and 85.83\% vs. 81.44\%.
+Furthermore, the proposed method achieve competitive result comparing to MetaOpt~\cite{lee2019metaOpt} and CTM~\cite{li2019metaCTM} which are the state-of-the-art results with ResNet.
+Our result with ResNet in \textit{MiniImageNet} is slightly worse than the result of CTM as their embedding network is deeper.
+On the other hand, our result is better in tasks on \textit{TieredImageNet} even with less complex embedding network.
+Note that some of the methods even apply a deeper feature embedding network with much more parameters to train, such as ResNet-50 used by Sel-Jig~\cite{chen2019aug_few_shot}, ResNet-34 used by Discriminative k-shot~\cite{bauer2017discriminative_k_shot}.
+Even so, our method still achieves better performance applying a simpler embedding network.

 Table~\ref{tab:CUB_result} summarizes the comparisons on the CUB dataset.
 Our method yields the highest accuracy from all trials.
-In the 1-shot 5-way test, we achieves $67.85\%$ accuracy which improves to the classic Matching Networks~\cite{nips2016_vinyals2016matching_net} by $6.69\%$.
-More significant improvement is achieved for 5-shot 5-way test.
+In the 5-way 1-shot test, we achieves $67.85\%$ accuracy which improves to the classic MatchingNet~\cite{nips2016_vinyals2016matching_net} by $6.69\%$.
+More significant improvement is achieved for the 5-shot 5-way test.
 Our classification accuracy is $83.53\%$, an improvement of $4.47\%$ over ProtoNet$^{+}$.
 Comparing to the recently proposed Baseline++~\cite{chen2018a}, our method demonstrates a significant improvement of $7.32\%$ and $4.19\%$ in tests.